Jessica Pegula Net Worth: Her Earnings, Brand Deals And Fancy Assets

 Which brands does Jessica Pegula endorse?

 Unlike most tennis stars, Jessica Pegula has a limited number of brands in her endorsement portfolio.
-However, the brands she endorses have widely contributed to her overall wealth.
+Nevertheless, the brands she endorses have widely contributed to her overall wealth.

 Is Jessica Pegula involved with works of charity?

 Jessica Pegula, apart from her mind-boggling net worth, is also known for her works of charity.
 Her most successful endeavour is a non-profit organisation named A Lending Paw, which she started along with her husband.
-The organisation works towards supporting the rescue of dogs, and their training to accommodate them as service animals.
+The organisation works towards supporting rescue dogs and gives them training to accommodate them as service animals.

 Frequently Asked Questions (FAQs)